natimati/Portfolio/README.md

 ## Project assumptions:

-We love to work together and we always very excited to creating new things.
-Thats why we came up with the idea to combine business with pleasure and improve our skills in designing and creating web applications.
-You're looking at our first project, which is also way to present ourselfs and our other (future) projects.
+We love to work together and we are always very excited about creating new things.
+That's why we came up with the idea to combine business with pleasure and improve our skills in design and web applications development.
+You're looking at our first project, which is also a way to present us and our other (future) projects.

 ## Development: